-Grace Conway is a United Methodist Church located at 1075 Hogan Lane in West Conway.
-Grace was a new church start with roots at UCA and Hendrix, and we have been in our current location since 1996.
+Grace United Methodist Church was a new church start in 1993 with roots at UCA and Hendrix, and has been in its current location in West Conway since 1996.

 That same passion is still alive in the Methodist movement today.
 We focus on six areas of ministry: Outreach, Connecting, Celebrating, Equipping, Caring, and Supporting.
 All of these help us become a radically inclusive community of Grace as we seek to make disciples (followers) of Jesus Christ.